 Open the detailed list view in its own tab or window and arrange side by side for dual coding power.

-The first item located at the top of the navigation pane is always the Master Agreement.
+The first item located at the top of the navigation pane is always the Root Agreement.
 The second item that appears is the Related Documents tab, which displays all related documents including amendments, exhibits, addendums, etc. Administrators can configure this using the Contracts Related Documents field.

 Click the Related Documents button to expand and view all related documents.